Competing types in preferential attachment graphs with community structure: Introduction

-Finally, we will show (Theorem \ref{linear}) that, as long as there are enough non-zero interactions between communities, in the linear model (where $P$ is the zero polynomial) convergence to different limits does not occur and all communities synchronise to the same random limit; compare the synchronisation of P\'{o}lya urns with a network structure found in Dai Pra, Louis and Minelli \cite{dai2014}.
+Finally, we will show (Theorem \ref{linear}) that, as long as there are enough non-zero interactions between communities, in the linear model (where $R(z)\equiv z$) synchronisation does occur, with all communities converging to the same random limit.